 - Title Search—In the amount of a few hundred dollars, this fee is paid to a title company to research court records, prior deeds, and property databases to guarantee the title as free and clear of liens.

-- Recording Fee—This is a charge for handling paperwork through counties or cities, about a few hundred dollars or less.
+- Recording Fee—This is a charge for handling paperwork through counties or cities, and is usually a few hundred dollars or less.

 - Flood Certification—In certain geographical areas, flood certification is necessary.

-- Inspection Fee—This is a fee to evaluate the conditions or working order of plumbing, electrical, pests, roofing, HVAC, and anything else that may apply.
+- Inspection Fee—This is a fee to evaluate the conditions or working order of the property (plumbing, electrical, pests, roofing, HVAC, and anything else that may apply).
 Usually a few hundred dollars.

-Below are several cases where refinancing may not be the best option:
+Below are several other cases where refinancing a student loan may not be the best option: